 If you've already purchased a domain name, most domain registrars will allow you to manage what they call the "DNS zone records" where you can manage where the domains will point to.

 The way we often suggest doing it is by changing what's called the "a" record which is changed within the DNS Zone.
-This will make it so your website will point to the right place and the domain will show in the address bar (instead of the old site URL that shows there beforehand).
+This will make it so your website will point to the right place and the domain will always show in the address bar (instead of the old site URL that shows there beforehand).

 If GoDaddy is your domain registrar, follow the steps below to change the "a" record to point to your new site.
-(Note: if you don't have GoDaddy, the steps will be similar, but not necessarily exactly the same.
+(Note: if you don't have GoDaddy, the steps will be similar, but not exactly the same.
 You can still use these steps as a guide).

 1. Log in to GoDaddy and on the top right of the screen, hover your mouse over your name.
 A menu should pop up that looks like this: http://bit.ly/2GvtHmr